muntra-dev/api/README.md

 # API Docs for Muntra Patient Management System (MPMS)

-All endpoints currently use the namespace `/api`, as in e.g.
+All endpoints currently use the namespace `/api`, as in eg.:
 ```
 GET /api/patient-invoices
 ```

 MPMS is built on top of the JSON API specification: https://jsonapi.org/

 ## Property Types
-Data models' properties can be any of the following types.
+Data models' properties can be of the following types.
 | Type |  |  |
 | ------------- | ------------- | ------------- |
 | boolean |  |  |